Kamal-ol-molk: Kamal-ol-Molk Art School

-The post-Constitutional Movement era of Persia brought about a new atmosphere for the artist.
+The post-Constitutional Movement era of Iran brought about a new atmosphere for the artist.
 The Constitutionalists were cultured and appreciated art more than did their predecessors, thus respect for Kamal-ol-Molk and his works increased.

 The master established Sanaye Mostazrafeh Art School, better known as Kamal-ol-Molk Art School, pursued his artistic career and steadied a new style in Iranian art.
 The School's goal was to find new talents, embrace them and educate them in the best possible way.
 Kamal-ol-Molk did not confine himself to painting.
 Rather, he introduced other arts and crafts such as carpet weaving, mosaic designing, and woodwork to his school in order to revive the dying fine arts.
 In addition to teaching art, through his kind behavior he also taught students love, morals and humanity.
 Many a time he stayed late at school, teaching.
 He even allotted a portion of his monthly payment to poor students.

 Death

-The tomb of Kamal-ol-Molk in Nishapur, Iran, in 1940.
+Mausoleum of Kamal-ol-Molk in Nishapur, Iran, in 1940.
 His mourners, especially family and closely related friends, marched his body next to the tomb of Sufi poet, Attar.